 Climate Action - Partnerships

-How we're working with schools, the local community, and other organisations to address the climate crisis.
+We're increasing our impact by working with schools, the local community and other organisations to address the climate crisis.

 As an anchor institution in our community the University has an opportunity to develop meaningful collaborative partnerships which help to address the climate emergency.

 We work with institutions across the HE Sector, nationally and internationally but also form more local place-based relationships with WECA and B&NES.

 Moving forward we continue to facilitate discussion on the common challenges to transitioning to the net zero carbon economy and looking for opportunities where we can bring our expertise, research, and experience as an organisation to support our partners and region in this journey

 Experts from across the university engaged with COP26 in Glasgow, providing expert input, commentary and joining the debate to encourage the negotiators to deliver an ambitious agreement commensurate with the climate crisis.

 Colleagues from the Institute for Policy Research (IPR) were part of the leadership team for Climate Exp0, an open online event, bringing together global policymakers, academics, practitioners, students and members of the public to collaborate, share and debate climate change policy.

 Working in partnership with Bath and North East Somerset Council (B&NES) and other key local organisations including the NHS and voluntary sector, University of Bath researchers have successfully applied for funding enabling three important projects to get underway under the Our Shared Future programme.

 Addressing B&NES’ Climate Emergency declaration, Dr Victoria Stephenson, from the Department of Architecture and Civil Engineering, is working with partners to investigate reducing energy usage in buildings across the region.